Research & Data Management

 COO Data Governance Committee Application Form

 Applications are subject to a fifteen hundred dollar ($1,500.00) administrative fee.
-Applications are on hold until after June 2024.
-Considerations will be made if Administrative Fee presents a barrier.
-Cheque or Money Orders payable to the Chiefs of Ontario (RE: Access to First Nations Data Application Form) Please note: this fee does not include Analyst time.
+Considerations will be made if the Administrative Fee presents a barrier.
+Cheque or Money Orders payable to the Chiefs of Ontario (RE: Access to First Nations Data Application Form).
+Please note: this fee does not include Analyst time.

 The First Nations Data Governance Committee reviews proposals for Ontario-wide regional research and health surveillance projects that will access First Nations data.